 Guidelines for Outdoor In-Person Events Summer 2021

-As more of us are vaccinated, we look forward to being able to meet with each other in person again.
-We hope that during the later Spring and Summer we may begin to take our first steps with some outdoor masked and socially distant events.
-As we determine when it is safe to hold such events, we hold to Unitarian Universalist principles of the inherent worth and dignity of every person, justice, equity and compassion, and the interconnected web of all existence of which we are a part.
+As more of us are vaccinated, we look forward to meeting with each other in person again.
+As we determine when and how it is safe to hold such events, we hold to Unitarian Universalist principles of the inherent worth and dignity of every person, justice, equity and compassion, and the interconnected web of all existence of which we are a part.
 We also keep in mind the “guidance of reason and the results of science.”
-In particular we emphasize safety and inclusivity.
+In particular we emphasize safety, inclusivity, and public health.

 These guidelines apply to official events only – of course some friends will choose to visit with each other in person.
 We do ask that regular UCWC groups honor the guidelines and resist the temptation to hold unofficial group meetings.